How do I improve performance with OAuth 2.0 tokens in AM 6.5.x and 7.x?

 You must make sure any load testing of expected token volumes is realistic and sustained over several days.
 For example, don't try load testing OAuth 2.0 with only one user and one OAuth 2.0 client.
 This type of test will cause the grant-set to grow excessively and won't yield meaningful results for you to work with.

 You can reduce the OAuth 2.0 access token and refresh token lifetimes to make them expire quicker.
-You need to balance usability and performance when setting token lifetimes, and you will need to test any new settings in your pre-production environments (Staging in Identity Cloud).
-You can set these lifetime values as follows:
+You need to balance usability and performance when setting token lifetimes, and you will need to test any new settings in your pre-production environments.
+You can set these lifetime values as follows in the AM admin UI:

 - Navigate to Applications > OAuth 2.0 > Clients and click the name of your OAuth 2.0 client.